aaryangupta13/dplyr-better-than-some-of-Base-R-functions-/README.md

 # dplyr-better-than-some-of-Base-R-functions-
-I have shown and compared here some functions of dplyr package which is an external package with some of the base R functions, to show its rapid execution, better readability and easy formatting than the Base R functions itself.
+I have shown and compared here some functions of dplyr package which is an external package with some of the base R functions, to show its better readability and easy formatting than the Base R functions itself.

 Some functions which I have included from the package dplyr are as follows: